MD-Studio/MDStudio_ATB/README.md

 ## Installation Quickstart
 MDStudio ATB can be used in the MDStudio environment as Docker container or as standalone service.

+> **NOTE:** To use the ATB service you are required to have a user account on the ATB server.
+On your ATB server account page you should generate an ATB API token that is required for communication with the service endpoints via the `atb_api_token` argument.

 ### Install option 1 Pre-compiled Docker container
 MDStudio ATB can be installed quickly from a pre-compiled docker image hosted on DockerHub by: